oferbene/iceberg_lab/README.md

 - Real-time data streaming
 - Out of the box connection to various data sources and integration with Iceberg
 - Easy deployment of data pipelines using no code and accelerators

-And finally an overview of the SQL Stream Builder powered by Flink including:
-- Make streaming processing accessible with simply SQL
-- Easy integration with Iceberg

 *Note to admins: Refer to the Setup file containing the recommendations to setup the lab*